One8 Foundation

 Foundation's Language and Approach

-One8 describes itself as providing "meaningful funding and deep strategic engagement," emphasizing they are "active partners who provide strategic support, working side-by-side to develop detailed strategy and implementation plans."
+One8 describes itself as providing "meaningful funding and deep strategic engagement," emphasising they are "active partners who provide strategic support, working side-by-side to develop detailed strategy and implementation plans."
 They view nonprofits—not the foundation itself—as "the agents of change."

 For Massachusetts School Applicants